aaronsniehaus/MnDOT_PV_Project/README.md

 Code Composer Studio (CCS) from Texas Instruments Altium Designer

-A thorough documentation of changes to code prior to 2/13/2020 can be found in the file "Software Notes as of 2/13/2020."
+A thorough documentation of changes to code prior to 2/13/2020 can be found in the file Software Notes as of 2/13/2020.